We operate two residences for aging individuals who require full-time nursing oversight:

 For staff working with aging people, ongoing training includes information about:

 Handling someone’s unique needs can be a challenging and rewarding opportunity.
-Staff work together as a team that includes direct care workers, managers, a house nurse, primary care physicians, and other professionals involved in an individual’s care.
+The staff works together as a team that includes direct care workers, managers, house nurse, primary care physicians, and other professionals involved in an individual’s care.